otampy3184/reddit-avatar/README.md

 :          0.037272316152011469 ETH
 ```

-check the contract address above and serch it on Opensea
+check the contract address above and serch it on the Opensea
 URL is `https://testnets.opensea.io/assets/CONTRACT_ADDRESS/0`